 Our Verdict: It is truly interesting to see the local farmers work away with such traditional and local farming methods!
 The fun part though is getting into the fields yourself!
 You can even sign up to be a farmer for an entire day if you are keen!!
 Make sure you pay this village a visit!!

 Fishing and Coconut Tree Villages

 Now if you have a scooter, there are plenty of little roads you can take to simply explore more and more!
 On the map below you will see two circles, both of which areas we loved to explore!
-Here you will find locals going about their daily lives, fisherman busy with the fishing ponds, locals gathering seaweed for their farming plots, coconuts growing from coconut trees lining the tiny pathways and Vietnamese ladies prepare some local dried fish delicacies!
+Here you will find locals going about their daily lives, fishermen busy with the fishing ponds, locals gathering seaweed for their farming plots, coconuts growing from coconut trees lining the tiny pathways and Vietnamese ladies preparing some local dried fish delicacies!
 Go and Explore!!!

 Gorgeous Palm Tree roads to explore and get lost on!